chidiwilliams/chidiwilliams.com/content/post/inside-a-go-slice.md

 func modifySlice(s []int) {
 	b := s[:3]
-	// Appending to `b` adds the element to the end of the
+	// Appending to b adds the element to the end of the
 	// slice (index 3 in the underlying array) and the change
-	// is visible to `a`.
+	// is visible to a.
 	b = append(b, 45) // b == [0 0 0 45]
 }
 ```